Public Procurement Law

 Our international trade law practice covers a broad range of legal areas, which are mostly governed by international and European law.
 Trade law is particularly important for globally active companies.

 Customs law plays an ever increasing role in a globalised economy.
-We advise companies on all customs-related issues, including criminal aspects, from customs value to origin and classification and on procedural and anti-dumping matters.
+We advise companies on all customs-related issues, including criminal aspects, from customs value to origin and classification and on procedural matters.
 We are active in advisory matters and can represent you in negotiations and disputes with customs authorities, ministries and the European Commission as well as in national and EU courts.

 National legislators like to to raise monies through excise taxes.
 These usually have to be paid by companies.
 We can advise you on all issues that occur in this regard, in particular around energy and electricity taxes but also other excise taxes, e.g. tobacco, nuclear fuel, air passenger, alcohol and insurance taxes.
 Our advice ranges from issues surrounding the creation of the tax liability, through the amount to be paid, up to exemptions and rebates as well as criminal procedures.
 We can advise your company before disputes arise and we will represent you in administrative and judicial procedures before customs authorities and financial courts.